 Die Neue Züricher Zeitung calls him “a shining star of the new German conductor generation.”
-A truly modern and multi-faceted conductor, Christian Schumann is rapidly establishing a reputation not only as an opera and symphonic conductor, but as a leading international force in the contemporary and film conducting world.
+A truly modern and multi-faceted artist, Christian Schumann is rapidly establishing a reputation as both an opera and symphonic conductor, as well as a leading international force in the contemporary and film music world.

 Miklós Rózsa - Julius Caesar (Caesar Now Be Stil,1953)